This Team India looks differentfrom what it used to be. It is different.

 DEFENDERS: Keegan Pereira, Shaumik Dey, Arnab Mondal, Aiborlang Khongjee, Sandesh Jhingan, Augstine Fernandes, Pritam Kotal.

 MIDFIELDERS: Prabir Das, Francis Fernandes, Lenny Rodrigues, Eugeneson Lyngdoh, Anthony DSouza, Cabin Lobo, Lalrindika Ralte, Dhanapal Ganesh.

 FORWARDS: Mandar Rao Desai, Alwyn George, Holicharan Narzary, Sunil Chhetri, Robin Singh, Balwant Singh, Jeje Lalpekhlua, Jackichand Singh.

 New Season!
 New Coach!
 New Chant!
-Add to that a new-look squad, who have the "ability and the attitude."
+Add to that a new-look squad, who have the

 2014 © Goalie365 Design By Raningtech